raginimangla/ski-powder-alert-service/docs/api/resorts-get-resort-by-id.md

 layout: page
 ---

-# Get Resort Details by Resort ID
+# Get a Resort by Resort ID

 Retrieve detailed information about a specific resort using its unique ID.
 This endpoint allows you to query a resort and get information such as resort's name, location, current powder inches, and traffic conditions.